We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Spire Healthcare does not endorse one medical product or device over another.
 Robotic arm assisted surgery may not be suitable for some patients.
 Your consultant will help you decide what treatment is best for you.

-Join us at our free event where two of our leading orthopaedic consultants will be giving expert advice on hip and knee…
+Join us at our free event Consultant General Surgeons will be giving expert advice on acid reflux, hernias and abdominal…